Section 1. Navigation Aids

 Make every effort to remain on the indicated glide path.

 Avoid flying below the glide path to assure obstacle/terrain clearance is maintained.

-When installed with the ILS and specified in the approach procedure, DME may be used:
+- When installed with the and specified in the approach procedure, may be used:

-In some cases, DME from a separate facility may be used within Terminal Instrument Procedures (TERPS) limitations:
+- In some cases, from a separate facility may be used within Terminal Instrument Procedures (TERPS) limitations:

-The MM indicates a position approximately 3,500 feet from the landing threshold.
+- The indicates a position approximately 3,500 feet from the landing threshold.
 This is also the position where an aircraft on the glide path will be at an altitude of approximately 200 feet above the elevation of the touchdown zone.
 A MM is no longer operationally required.
 There are some s still in use, but there are no s being installed at new sites by the FAA; and

 − − −